kushal-10/inventory-dynamics/docs/single_sourcing/single_neural.rst

     controller_neural.predict(current_inventory=10)

-If the lead-time value is greater than 0, one has to specify the corresponding `past_orders`.
+If the lead-time value is greater than 0, one has to specify the corresponding `past_orders`, otherwise the past orders are assumed to be 0.

 .. code-block:: python